 Traditional dimensional lumber is a popular choice for floor joists.
 Some of the more common types of wood used for this purpose include certain species of pine and Douglas fir, but the type of wood available depends on the region where the construction is taking place.
 Dimensional lumber is kiln dried so that it is more stable, and it provides a good option for flooring joists.
 There are three main steps to installing solid wood as flooring joists in home construction.

-First, something called a "sill plate" is attached to the foundation.
+First, a "sill plate" is attached to the foundation.
 According to the American Wood Council, sills that rest on a masonry foundation are usually 2x4 or 2x6 lumber anchored flat with 1/2-inch bolts.
 Since these come into direct contact with masonry, they should be treated wood.
 If wind is a concern, metal tie-downs can also be added to keep the home anchored properly to the foundation.
-Higher floors use something called a "top plate" instead of a sill plate that forms the outside structure for flooring joists on that level.
+Higher floors use a "top plate" instead of a sill plate that forms the the top of the wall on the lower level as well as the outside structure for flooring joists on that level.

 The third step is attaching the floor joists to the rim joists, again generally spaced at 16 inches on center.
 The framer uses a tape measure to make sure these are installed properly.
 When needed, beams or load-bearing, framed walls are added to help the lumber span large distances that will need additional support to meet code.
 The exact requirements for these are called off by the architect and are included in the plan.
 This gives the framer/builder the correct specs for what joists will need additional support.